-And you thought Zachery Ty Bryan was exciting.
-Jonathan Taylor Thomas appeared as Ben, a morbid smart aleck who turns out to be an undercover ATF agent trying to track down a suspected bomber.
+Jonathan Taylor Thomas appears as Ben in season one, a morbid smart aleck who turns out to be an undercover ATF agent trying to track down a suspected bomber.

-Kevin Smith, director of movies such as Clerks, played a convenience store clerk in season two who tries to callously capitalize on the bus crash.
-Smith is a huge fan of the show in real life, having declared it "hands-down, the best show on television right now, and proof that TV can be far better than cinema" in 2005.
+Kevin Smith, director of movies such as Clerks, plays a convenience store clerk in season two who tries to callously capitalize on the bus crash.
+Smith is a huge fan of the show in real life, having declared it "hands-down, the best show on television right now, and proof that TV can be far better than cinema" back in 2005.

-In seasons one and two, Amanda Seyfried plays Lilly Kane, whose murder kicked off the whole series.
+In seasons one and two, Amanda Seyfried plays Lilly Kane, whose murder kicks off the whole series.
 We get to see her in flashbacks here and there as Veronica uncovers the mystery of her death.

-Ken Marino had a recurring role as Vinnie Van Lowe, Neptune's slimy private eye.
-Marino will be back for the movie and Hulu's revived fourth season!
+Ken Marino has a recurring role as Vinnie Van Lowe, Neptune's slimiest private eye.
+Marino returned both for the movie and Hulu's revived fourth season!

 Ed Begley Jr.

 Remember Dean O'Dell?
 The poor guy, played by Ed Begley Jr. in season three, is murdered by a TA after confronting his cheating wife and her lover during a drinking binge.

-Harry Hamlin and real-life wife Lisa Rinna appeared on the series as Logan's parents, Aaron and Lynn.
+Harry Hamlin and real-life wife Lisa Rinna appear on the series in season one as Logan's parents, Aaron and Lynn.
 Hamlin also has a few appearances in season two, though things don't end well for him.

 Laguna Beach's Kristin Cavallari guest starred as a closeted cheerleader at Neptune High who asks for Veronica's help in taking down a blackmailer.

-Paul Rudd played Desmond Fellows in season three, a washed-up rock star who comes to play on the Hearst campus, but ends up needing to be babysat by Piz and Veronica.
+Paul Rudd plays Desmond Fellows in season three, a washed-up rock star who comes to play on the Hearst campus, but ends up needing to be babysat by Piz and Veronica.

-That's right, director Joss Whedon guest-starred as Douglas, an employee of a rental car agency, in 2005.
+That's right, director Joss Whedon guest stars as Douglas, an employee of a rental car agency, in season two's sixth episode.